-We are interested in exploring if implicit regularization can be advantageous in solving the inverse problem, so the main update that we make to the inverse problem posed in \ref{Conventional_objective} is that we parameterize the model in terms of a CNN-based function.
+We are interested in exploring if the implicit regularization can be advantageous in solving the Tikhonov-style geophysical inversions, so the main modification that we make to the inversion pipeline posed in \ref{Conventional_objective} is that we parameterize the model in terms of a CNN-based function.

-In our proposed method, a CNN-based function $L$, whose weights are denoted as $w$, maps an arbitrary vector $z \in R^k$ to a model $m$ in the mesh space $M \in R^{W\times H}$ (See Fig. \ref{fig2_1}).
+In our DIP-Inv method, a CNN-based function $L$, whose weights are denoted as $w$, maps an arbitrary vector $z \in R^k$ to a model $m$ in the mesh space $M \in R^{W\times H}$ [Fig. \ref{fig2_1}].

 Note that the padding cells are included in $m$.
-The predicted subsurface model $m$ is then fed into the forward numerical simulation to generate the corresponding predicted measurements $d^{pred}$.
+The predicted subsurface model $m$ is then fed into the forward numerical simulation implemented by SimPEG to generate the corresponding predicted measurements $d^{pred}$.
 The modified optimization problem that we aim to solve is

-Compared with the supervised end-to-end machine learning methods in the EM inversion \cite{ref32}, DIP-Inv imposes physical constraints in the forward simulation.
-Compared with the conventional Tikhonov-regularized methods, the objective function in the proposed method doesn't have the smoothness term since the smoothness constraint is implicitly included in the upsampling operator in $L$ (section \ref{sec:4.2}).
-Also, we remove the sensitivity weighting from the regularization without deteriorating the inversion results.
-The backpropagation algorithm, which is implemented by PyTorch, is employed to update the trainable parameters $w$ in function $L$.
-Since the weights $w$ are randomly initialized, the start model $m = L_w(z)$ won't be $m_{ref}$ without pre-training.
-In the first stage of DIP-Inv, we update the weights $w$ with the objective function $||m-m_{ref}||^1$ to make the start model for the second stage similar to the start model of the conventional method.
-In the second stage, we load the pre-trained weights first and then update the weights with the objective function \ref{Proposed_objective}.
-Note that the implicit regularization effect does not come from the pre-trained since the reference model is a uniform half-space.
-Stage one is mainly to save time: The pre-trained weights in the first stage can be stored and reused for future experiments with the same reference model.
+Compared with the supervised end-to-end machine learning methods that aim to remove the physical forward simulations in the standard EM inversion, DIP-Inv imposes physical constraints in the forward simulation.
+Compared with the conventional Tikhonov-regularized methods, the objective function in the DIP-Inv method doesn't have the smoothness term since the smoothness constraint is implicitly included in the upsampling operator in $L$ as will be discussed in section \ref{sec:4.2}.
+Also, we don't use the sensitivity weighting.
+The backpropagation algorithm, which is implemented by PyTorch, is employed to update the trainable parameters $w$ in the function $L$.

+Since the weights $w$ are randomly initialized, the starting model $m = L_w(z)$ won't be $m_{ref}$ without pre-training.
+In the first stage of DIP-Inv, we update the weights $w$ with the objective function $||m-m_{ref}||^1$ to make the starting model for the second stage similar to the starting model of the conventional method.
+In the second stage, we load the pre-trained weights and then update the weights with the objective function \ref{Proposed_objective}.
+Note that the implicit regularization effect does not come from the pre-training since the reference model is a uniform half-space.
+The first stage is mainly for saving time: the pre-trained weights in the first stage can be stored and reused for future experiments with the same reference model.